Fimmvörðuháls – The fiery pass across Eyjafjallajökull

 Fimmvörðuháls weather and track conditions

-If you consider doing the Fimmvörðuháls hiking route, always check the weather and track conditions before you go.
+If you consider doing the Fimmvörðuháls hike in Thórsmörk, always check the weather and track conditions before you go.
 And be prepared to change your plans if necessary.
 There have been many cases where people had to be rescued off the track due to exhaustion, disorientation and ignorance of impending nasty weather.

 How to get to Fimmvörðuháls

 Skógar is on the Ring Road along the South coast of Iceland, and can be easily reached by car and regular bus.
-The road into Thórsmörk is only accessible for serious 4WD cars and mountain trucks with giant tyres, as you will need to cross a lot of fast-flowing glacial rivers.
+The F-249 mountain road into Thórsmörk is only accessible for serious 4WD cars and mountain trucks with giant tyres.
+You will need to cross a myriad of complicated fast-flowing glacial rivers that keep changing their course all the time, fed by streams rushing down various side-gorges.

 Mountain trucks